Hallam Hope: Swindon Town

 Hope joined Swindon Town for an undisclosed fee on 22 January 2020, signing an 18-month contract.
 He had been a target for "Robins" manager Richie Wellens at the start of the season, who was in desperate need of a striker after loanees Jerry Yates and top-scorer Eoin Doyle were both recalled to their parent clubs.
 Three days later he scored on his debut at the County Ground, as Swindon recorded a 3–0 victory over Port Vale.
 He scored a total of two goals from five games before the 2019–20 season was ended early due to the COVID-19 pandemic in England, with Swindon being promoted as champions after the league table was settled on a points per game basis.

 On 14 May 2021, it was announced that he would leave Swindon at the end of the season, following the expiry of his contract.

 Oldham Athletic

 Hope joined Oldham Athletic on a free transfer on 22 June 2021, signing a one-year contract.
 He remained for another year after Oldham dropped down to the National League for the first time.

+He departed the club at the end of the 2023–24 season upon the expiration of his contract.

+Morecambe

+Hope was one of 15 free agents that signed for League Two club Morecambe on 12 July 2024, after the club's embargo on registering new players was lifted.